Whitecapping: History

 The Whitecapping movement started in Indiana around 1837, as white males began forming secret societies in order to attempt to deliver what they considered justice on the American frontier, independent from the state.
 These groups became known as the "White Caps".
 The first White Cap operations generally aimed at those who went against a community's values.
 Men who neglected or abused their family, people who showed excessive laziness, and women who had children out of wedlock all were likely targets.

 As whitecapping spread into the Southern states during the 1890s after Reconstruction, a period of increasing racial violence against blacks by whites, the targets changed.
 In the South, White Cap societies were generally made up of poor-white farmers, frequently sharecroppers and small landowners, who operated to control black laborers and to prevent merchants from acquiring more land.
 In the South, Whitecaps tried to force victims to abandon their home or property.
-Whitecapping in the South is thought to have been related to the stresses of the postbellum agricultural depression that occurred immediately after the Civil War.
+Whitecapping in the South is thought to have been related to the stresses of the Reconstruction Era agricultural depression that occurred immediately after the Civil War.
 The South had issues with overproduction and falling crop prices.
 With attention centered on producing cotton, the South's economy became very unbalanced.
 Many farmers went into debt and lost their lands to merchants through mortgage foreclosures.

 The dispossessed turned on merchants, African-American laborers, and sometimes new white tenants.
 Racism contributed to the problem as well.
 Prosperous black men, or simply African Americans who acquired land in the South, frequently faced resentment that could be expressed violently.
 White Caps were also part of the effort by whites to maintain white supremacy, particularly in the economy.
 Mexican Americans were also victims of whitecapping, particularly in the state of Texas.

 Many White Cap societies were disbanded by 1894 and their members were punished with fines.
 Some state governments were determined to disband the White Cap societies operating in their regions.
 While a segregationist, Mississippi Governor James K. Vardaman assembled an executive task force in 1904 in order to gather information about membership.
 He feared that the violence would drive too many black workers away from the state economy, as the number of lynchings was also high in the state.
 Active members of the Whitecaps were found and punished by states in the early 1900s.
 Though the negative economic effects of whitecapping violence were the main reason for state response to the lawlessness, political leaders often expressed values of Christianity as the main reason to end whitecapping.